Lyrete/adventofcode/README.md

 # Advent of Code

 This repo contains my solutions to AoC problems from random years, organized to folders.
-If running solutions most expect the input to be in data.txt and have to be ran with pwd as the directory of the file.
+The data input structure is all over the place so dont expect things to work the same for every year.